sietse333/Oba-voor-Oma/README.md

 **Wishlist**

--I wanted to work more with returns instead of import/exporting everything.
+- I wanted to work more with returns instead of import/exporting everything.
 I didnt have enough time to fully grasp it and i left it for next project to learn.
--I applied a map instead of a foreach one time but for my next project i want to master this.
+- I applied a map instead of a foreach one time but for my next project i want to master this.
--I wanted to do some more things with the second api but i didnt have enough time in the end.
+- I wanted to do some more things with the second api but i didnt have enough time in the end.
--I didnt have enough time to add hashing and this is definitely something i want to learn so i can press a article to go to a sepperate page with the product or book.
+- I didnt have enough time to add hashing and this is definitely something i want to learn so i can press a article to go to a sepperate page with the product or book.
--I got all the main functions i was planning to make done but i have no fun easter eggs :(
+- I got all the main functions i was planning to make done but i have no fun easter eggs :(